Who is The Abundance Foundation, Slow Money NC’s fiscal sponsor?

 Who’s in charge?

-The Slow Money NC project was founded by Carol Peppe Hewitt, business owner/small business consultant, author, and local food activist, Lyle Estill, author, entrepreneur, and founder and owner of Piedmont Biofuels, and Jordan Puryear, visionary, founder and “CEO” of the Shakori Hill GrassRoots Festival of Music and Dance, and committed to promoting sustainability in every way.
-This trio is the driving force that got this project off the ground and is working diligently to make the project succeed.
-Many supporters offer guidance and expertise in legal and financial matters, help with marketing efforts to attract investors and loan recipients, review borrower profiles, etc. Carol handles the day to day operations – meaning she is the primary “match-maker” and emails to Slow Money really go straight to her.
+The Slow Money NC project was founded by Carol Peppe Hewitt, business owner/small business consultant, author, and local food activist, Lyle Estill, author, entrepreneur, and founder and owner of Piedmont Biofuels, and Jordan Puryear, visionary, founder and “CEO” of the Shakori Hill GrassRoots Festival of Music and Dance, who is also committed to promoting sustainability in every way.
+This trio is the driving force that got the Slow Money NC project off the ground.
+Many supporters offer guidance and expertise in legal and financial matters, help with marketing efforts to attract investors and loan recipients, review borrower profiles, and handle dozens of other odds and ends.
+Carol handles the day to day operations – meaning she is the primary “match-maker,” and emails to Slow Money really go straight to her.
 We also have a few delightful volunteers and we encourage your input and involvement as well.

 How can I help?